-Geosteering is defined as “the drilling of a horizontal or other deviated well, where decisions on well path adjustment are made based on real-time geologic and reservoir data.
+Geosteering is “the drilling of a horizontal or other deviated well, where decisions on well path adjustment are made based on real-time geologic and reservoir data.
 In conventional directional drilling, the well path is steered according to a predetermined geometric plan.
 The objective is to follow the line as closely as possible.
 Geosteering is a departure from this convention.

 LWD Data In Geosteering

-Logging while drilling (LWD) data can be used to help place the horizontal wellbore in the proper position.
+Logging while drilling (LWD) data can help place the horizontal wellbore in the proper position.
 Common LWD data are gamma-ray, resistivity, and density tools.
 Therefore, the directional path of the wellbore can be adjusted based on real-time logging data.
 Many times, these logs are included as part of the drilling program.

 Applications Of Geosteering

-One of the major problems when drilling horizontal wells in thin formations is to establish the well trajectory calculations as horizontal in the objective formation.
+One of the major problems when drilling horizontal wells in thin formations is establishing the well trajectory calculations as horizontal in the objective formation.
 It is often the case that despite the best efforts of the well site personnel, the well becomes horizontal immediately above or below the target in the reservoir.
 The productive hole can be lost in establishing the well in the reservoir.

-- Although the reservoir may be thick, it may be desirable to remain a fixed distance above an oil-water contact or below a gas-oil contact within the reservoir to maximize production as illustrated in Figure 1 (c).
+- Although the reservoir may be thick, it may be desirable to remain a fixed distance above an oil-water contact or below a gas-oil contact within the reservoir to maximize production, as illustrated in Figure 1 (c).
 In the case of an oil-water contact, the resistivity log would be the most useful.
 In the case of a gas-oil contact, the density reading would provide the key.

 Sensors Distance From The Bit – (Near Bit Sensors)

 LWD data is not necessary where drilling data and mud logging data can be used to effectively find and keep the wellbore in the zone of interest.
 Larger targets are easier to hit and stay in.
-As the target size decreases, LWD data can be used more effectively especially where the geology is not fully understood.
+LWD data can be used more effectively as the target size decreases, especially where the geology is not fully understood.